Descent-Guided Policy Gradient for Scalable Cooperative Multi-Agent Learning: Method: Descent-Guided Policy Gradient

 \begin{assumption}[Descent-Aligned Reference] Moving the system state toward the reference improves system performance.
 Formally, for any $\boldsymbol{x}_t \neq \tilde{\boldsymbol{x}}_t$:

 \end{assumption}

 When both conditions hold, the reference provides a stable, directionally correct target that does not shift as policies update (Assumption~\ref{ass:exogeneity}), and approaching it is expected to improve the cooperative objective (Assumption~\ref{ass:alignment}).
-This means that any mechanism that steers the system state toward $\tilde{\boldsymbol{x}}_t$ is aligned with the original optimization goal, a property we exploit in the next subsection to construct a low-variance gradient estimator.
-Both assumptions are broadly satisfied in structured cooperative domains and can be approximately verified in practice.
-We verify both assumptions concretely for the cloud scheduling setting in Appendix~\ref{app:verification_cloud}.
+This means that any policy update that steers the system state toward $\tilde{\boldsymbol{x}}_t$ is aligned with the original optimization goal, a property we exploit in the next subsection to construct a low-variance gradient estimator.
+Both assumptions are broadly satisfied in structured engineering systems, and we verify them concretely for the cloud scheduling case in Appendix~\ref{app:verification_cloud}

-Importantly, $\tilde{\boldsymbol{x}}_t$ need not be reachable by the agents, because it may arise from idealized fluid-limit or steady-state models.
+Importantly, $\tilde{\boldsymbol{x}}_t$ need not be reachable, because it may arise from idealized fluid-limit or steady-state models.
 DG-PG uses $\tilde{\boldsymbol{x}}_t$ only to define a descent direction, not as a target to be attained exactly.